uribe-convers/Fungi_ToL/PyPHLAWD_Protocol.md

 **Important,** when asked for the "Concat aln filename:", give the name that was produced by the `find_good_clusters_for_concat.py` script, not a _new_ name!
 For the above example it would be: `Orobanchaceae_91896/Orobanchaceae_91896_outaln`.
 This will produce a filtered file in `Orobanchaceae_91896/Orobanchaceae_91896_outaln.filt`.

 You can see how many sequences there are in the alignments and in the filtered alignment with: `pxlssq -s Orobanchaceae_91896/Orobanchaceae_91896_outaln` and `pxlssq -s Orobanchaceae_91896/Orobanchaceae_91896_outaln.filt`, respectively.

+### Automated way

+Ning Wang wrote a python script to do all these steps automatically.
+There is a sequential and a parallel version.
+The scripts are called `run_pyphlawd_sequential.py` and `run_pyphlawd_parallel.py`, respectively.
+For the parallel version, you will need a file with the names oif the taxa that you are running (one per line) and you run it like this: `parallel ./run_pyphlawd_parallel.py . {} < file_with_names`

 ## Phylogenetics